Fashion Santa Is Coming To Town

-During Toronto Fashion Week, he cut a striking figure on the runway with his full, fluffy, chest-length white beard.
+During last year’s Toronto Fashion Week, he cut a striking figure on the runway with his full, fluffy, chest-length white beard.
 Off the runway he found himself the subject of many selfies with random people at the shows.

 That’s right.
 This Fashion Santa is not just about looking swank in his tailored suit or handing out presents.
-To take a selfie with him, shoppers can donate $5 to Toronto’s Hospital for Sick Children.